cyber-kinga/Smart-Light-Switch/1.x Smart Single-Light Switch/1.1 Smart Single-Light Switch/README.md

 <a href="https://youtube.com/shorts/5B9hfxMmvcQ?feature=share3">Click here to see video tutorial </a>

 ## Previous YouTube tutorial (watch it before moving to this tutorial)
-<a href="https://youtu.be/bshRV9Qr4Ys">Click here</a> to see previous video tutorial
+<a href="https://youtu.be/bshRV9Qr4Ys">Click here to see previous video tutorial</a>

 ## Sketch